ku-sldg/am-cakeml/tests/README.md

 - Ensure `tmux` is installed
 - Next run `./manifest_demo.sh`
-- To close this afterwards, make sure you close all `tmux` panes using `PREFIX + x` where the prefix is typically (Ctrl + b)
+- To close this afterwards, make sure you close all `tmux` panes using `PREFIX + x` where the prefix is typically (Ctrl + b) (To kill all tmux panes at once, type 'tmux kill-server' in one of the open panes)